Top festivals in Switzerland 2016

 August: Locarno International Film Festival

-Every August, around 160,000 cinema-goers, as well as 1,000 journalists and 3,000 film professionals, converge on the small Swiss-Italian town of Locarno, which becomes the world capital of auteur cinema for eleven days.
+Every August, around 160,000 cinema-goers, as well as 1,000 journalists and 3,000 film professionals, converge on the small Swiss-Italian town of Locarno, which becomes the world capital of auteur cinema for 11 days.
 The Locarno screening programme knows no borders – geographic, thematic nor stylistic – and offers all kinds of films and formats.
+The 68th Locarno International Film Festival is from 3 to 13 August 2016.
+See www.pardo.ch.

 Early October: Autumn Festival, Lugano